 6 Ways to Prep for Baby’s First Week

 Your first week with your new baby will be filled with amazement as you gaze at those saucer eyes and wait for those tiny little fingers to grip your thumb.
 But that first week will also be filled with a constant soundtrack of wailing and breast milk vomit.
 It’s the happiest you’ll ever be, but it’s also the most terrified.
-That’s why we rounded up top tips for your first week home with baby—from parents who have been there.
+That’s why we rounded up the top tips for you to prep for baby’s first week home—from parents who have been there.

 1. Comfort is key.

 You’ve been prepping your home for baby since the moment you found out you were pregnant: picking out cribs and folding a tiny wardrobe.
 But have you been prepping your home for a new mama?

 Since most of your time will be spent feeding and watching the little one, constantly holding a baby can can get uncomfortable—fast.
 If you’ve had an epidural, your back will start whining as much as the baby.
 Make yourself comfy.
 Use nursing pillows for breastfeeding and make sure you surround your plushest chair with magazines, remotes, water, and soft blankets.
 You won’t want to get up, and you won’t have to.

 The thought of visiting in-laws before might have caused involuntary anxiety, but now you’ll be napping so hard you won’t even know they’re there.
 And let’s face it, everyone is here to see the baby now anyway.